-This process is most beneficial for the defendant if the exact trade secret is identified before access to the source code is granted so that source code is not over supplied and mining of company trade secrets cannot occur.
+In this process, it is best for the defendant if the exact trade secret is identified before access to the source code is granted so that source code is not oversupplied and mining of company trade secrets cannot occur.

 As discussed in the case examples, source code production is not limited to a certain type of litigation.
-Therefore it is important that counsel and analysts have a clear understanding of the courts' intention behind requiring source code review and that they act accordingly.
+Therefore, it is important that counsel and analysts have a clear understanding of the courts' intention behind requiring source code review and that they act accordingly.

-HOW DO YOU COLLECT AND PRODUCE SOURCE CODE?
+HOW TO COLLECT AND PRODUCE SOURCE CODE?

-Reguests for source code can be made by the plaintiff, defendant, or judge; however the judge is the only individual who may order the production of source code.
-Court issued protective orders are usually the method by which source code production is compelled.
+Requests for source code can be made by the plaintiff, defendant or judge.
+The judge, however, is the only individual who may order the production of source code.
+Court-issued protective orders are usually the method by which source code production is compelled.
 The court often mandates how source code should be isolated and produced to the other side.
 It is important that these orders contain detailed requirements as to what types of files and code will need to be reviewed.
-In cases involving complex computer software or devices such as smart phones, source code review can mean the search for and review of thousands of interrelated files and lines of code.
+In cases involving complex computer software or devices such as smartphones, source code review can mean the search for and review of thousands of interrelated files and lines of code.
 For this reason, the first step a forensic expert or analyst often takes is to locate the exact portions and files of source code that the court is requiring review of and isolate these files.
-It is vital that during this step, counsel confirms with the analyst or forensic expert that the isolated source code set is complete and fulfills the court order.
-10 Usually source code is produced in the language in which it was originally written to help maintain readability and avoid any translation errors.
+It is vital that during this step, counsel confirms with the analyst or forensic expert that the isolated source code set is complete and fulfills the court order.7 Usually source code is produced in the language in which it was originally written to help maintain readability and avoid any translation errors.
 Either way, the process requires someone who is knowledgeable about the program and its source code to conduct a comprehensive search for relevant material.
 Protective orders should also include provisions to discuss the means by which to reduce the risk of having source code leaked.